-Treats several kinds of cancer, including cancer of the blood, bone, lung, breast, head, or neck.
-Also treats rheumatoid arthritis and psoriasis (a skin disease).
+Treats cancer of the blood, bone, lung, breast, head, or neck.
+Also treats rheumatoid arthritis and psoriasis.

 There may be other brand names for this medicine.